 SCHOOL TRIP WORKSHOPS

-We have an amazing selection of NEW workshops available for the 2023 season!
+We have an amazing selection of refreshed workshops available for the 2024 season!
 Perfect for teachers and students to experience a fun, hands-on and engaging session hosted by our trained educational staff.

-Here at the Chessington World of Adventures Resort all of our workshops cover key curriculum targets and learning outcomes.
-We offer 10 different workshops covering exciting and relevant topics, which you can enjoy on your school trip, scroll down to find out more.
+Here at Chessington World of Adventures Resort, we offer 10 different curriculum-based workshops, covering exciting and relevant topics for all ages and key-stages.
+Scroll down to find out more.

 Super Senses

-A relaxed session where students will be able to explore their senses by learning about different animals.
-We will discover different types of animals and use artefacts to understand the differences between them, looking at the textures of feathers, scales and fur.
-Children will also have the chance to put their senses to the test and compare them to animals abilities.
+A relaxed session where children will be able to learn about the natural world and the animals around them using their senses.
+We will discover different types of animals and use animal artefacts to understand the differences between them, looking at things like the differences between feathers, scales, and fur, and learning animal sounds.
+Children will have the chance to get involved, discuss, and answer questions in a relaxed and friendly environment.

 Clawsome Classification

-A case study style workshop where students will look closely at one of our animals at Chessington.
-We will look at the different ways that we may classify this animal, by looking into taxonomy, behaviour, diet, and habitat.
-Students will get the chance to handle animal artefacts including replica animal skulls, and will use information learnt from these to understand classification.
+A puzzle-solving workshop where students will work together to solve puzzles, unlock clues, and figure out the mystery animal!
+Each clue will reveal a new part of the animal’s taxonomy, habitat, or diet, and will show some of the different ways that we may classify this animal.
+Students will get the chance to handle animal artefacts, including replica animal skulls, and will use information learnt from these clues to understand classification.

 Learning Outcomes: